ROCm/rocWMMA/docs/Programmers_Guide.rst

 samples/simple_sgemv.cpp
 ''''''''''''''''''''''''

-sample code for calling Simple matrix multiply-accumulate with a vector demonstration, without LDS and no transpose for mixed precision fp16 inputs and fp32 output.
+sample code for calling Simple matrix multiply-accumulate with a vector demonstration, without LDS and no transpose for single-precision floating point types.

 samples/simple_dgemv.cpp